What is Tax Evasion?

 Hazel is the server at a very popular Chophouse.
 She earns on an average an amount of $200 every night through tips.
 The employer of Hazel does not keep any track of tips given to the servers as he relies on them to note down the same in the logbook.
 Hazel deliberately reports a small amount on her tax return that she mentioned in the employer’s logbook that averages an amount of $50 every night.
 It was an attempt to lower down the obligation of income tax expense.

 According to the rules, the servers have to report the tips given to them as their income.
 Hence, tax liability exists.
-Here, Hazel took an action all round the year with an intention to evade tax obligation.
+Here, Hazel took action all round the year, intending to evade tax obligation.
 She has committed a felony crime by doing tax evasion.

-An individual running an electric shop of his own was sentenced with 14 months of imprisonment, four years of the supervised release for the tax evasion and was penalized to pay an amount of $140,000 in restitution to IRS.
+An individual running an electric shop of his own was sentenced with 14 months of imprisonment, four years of the supervised release for the tax evasion, and was penalized for paying an amount of $140,000 in restitution to IRS.
 The owner made an intentional attempt for evasion of paying the taxes on his federal income by scooping off the gross receipts from his electric business and in addition to that paying the personal expenditures from business accounts and stating them as the business expenditures.

 - Tax evasion cannot be considered as making a mistake.
-As the tax forms are little complicated mistakes do occur.
-If any taxpayer files the taxes after making any mistake on tax return forms then they are not guilty of any charges.
-If IRS believes that any taxpayer made a deliberate mistake then he has to prove the same.
+As the tax forms are a little complicated, mistakes do occur.
+If any taxpayer files the taxes after making any mistake on tax return forms, then they are not guilty of any charges.
+If the IRS believes that any taxpayer made a deliberate mistake, then he has to prove the same.
 If underpayment was just an error, then the taxpayer will be asked to pay a deficient amount with a nominal fine or interest on the deficient amount.
 If these fines are not paid then, criminal charges may be filed against them.

 - Tax evasion is very much different from tax avoidance.
-When a person acts illegally to avoid tax payments then it is said to be tax evasion, whereas when laws are being used for the benefits in a way that is not initially intended by law, to reduce tax liability is termed as tax avoidance is basically when one takes illegal measures to avoid paying taxes.
+When a person acts illegally to avoid tax payments, then it is said to be tax evasion.
+Whereas when laws are being used for the benefits in a way that is not initially intended by law, to reduce tax liability is termed as tax avoidance.
+It is when one takes illegal measures to avoid paying taxes.
 It often results in another kind of consequence.